nicl-dev/learn-go/README.md

-# Go Self-Learning Repository
+# Golang study Repository

-This repository is dedicated to my self-learning journey in the Go programming language.
+I am using this repository to study the Go programming language.

 ## About